Fiserv/universal-commerce/docs/documentation/IG_QSR.md

  B. [Guest checkout](../docs/?path=recipes/guest_checkout.md)

 >**Note:**
->If customer wants to use guest checkout, then it is not necessary to register customer profile.
+>If customer wants to use Guest Checkout, then it is not necessary to register customer profile.
 Although once customer profile is created for a specific customer, that customer can still opt to perform anonymous payment, where vaulting is not required.

 <Add Payment using nonce >